This website uses cookies

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.

-Federal Indian Law memorializes the nuanced legal relationships between American Indian tribes, long recognized as distinct political bodies with the power to self-govern, and the federal government.
+Federal Indian law memorializes the nuanced legal relationships between American Indian tribes, long recognized as distinct political bodies with the power to self-govern, and the federal government.

 Treaties between the United States and individual tribes, congressional statutes, executive orders, regulations, court decisions, and even the United States Constitution all provide source material for the greater body of federal Indian law, and issues within this field often involve elements of myriad other areas of law, including administrative, constitutional, property, criminal, contracts, civil procedure, environmental, water, and corporate laws.